formkit/docs-content/inputs/togglebuttons.md

   {
     sectionKey: "options",
     attributes: [
-      { attribute: "group", value: "checkbox or radio", description: "Indicates to assistive technologies that this element functions as a group." }, { attribute: "aria-labelledby", description: "Associates this element as a label for the input." }, ]
+      { attribute: "role", value: "group", description: "Indicates to assistive technologies that this element functions as a group." }, { attribute: "aria-labelledby", description: "Associates this element as a label for the input." }, ]
   }
   {
     sectionKey: "option",
     attributes: [
-      { attribute: "listitem", value: "checkbox or radio", description: "Indicates to assistive technologies that this element functions as listitem." }, ]
+      { attribute: "role", value: "listitem", description: "Indicates to assistive technologies that this element functions as listitem." }, ]
   }
 ]